mpaulweeks/cfc2018/homework/final/README.md

 ## Week 7 - Drafting an Idea

-Deadline: 8am on Monday, April 21
+Deadline: 8am on Monday, May 21

 Requirements:
 - Modify the `README.md` in your `final` folder to describe your final project